I tested the iconic La Pavoni Professional espresso machine – it's a treat, even for the experts

 Who would it suit?

 This is made for the technical, serious coffee drinkers.
 If you’re a weekend cappuccino kind of drinker or an amateur who needs lots of help, this isn’t aimed at you.
-There are plenty of useful, explanatory features which make understanding the machine straightforward, but you’ll need to have the basics covered before diving in to La Pavoni.
+There are plenty of useful, explanatory features that make understanding the machine straightforward, but you’ll need to have the basics covered before diving into La Pavoni.

-It’s tall, but when I sat it under wall mounted cupboards, there was still some clearance.
-It’s smart looking, but as I said very technician.
+It’s tall, but when I sat it under wall-mounted cupboards, there was still some clearance.
+It’s smart looking, but as I said very technical.

 What was it like to use?

 Using this for the first time takes more brain power than most machines.
 The instruction manual covers four different versions of this machine, all with slightly different parts.
-This means that I quickly abandoned paper instructions; they were too frustrating, and looked up a video online.
-There is plenty of useful information available, thankfully, but you will need to use them and to pay close attention too.
+This means that I quickly abandoned paper instructions; they were too frustrating so I looked up a video online.
+There is plenty of useful information available, thankfully, but you will need this use extra guidance – and to pay close attention to it, too.

 Test 1: espresso